About Refugee Heath YYC

 Dr. Ronksley is an Associate Professor in the Department of Community Health Sciences at the University of Calgary.
 His research focuses on patients with multiple chronic conditions (multi-morbidity) with a particular interest in understanding the subset of patients that drive health care utilization and spending.
 Using population-based administrative data and novel data-linkage methodologies, his work explores the clinical profiles of complex chronic disease patients, how they engage with the health care system, and whether care pathways can be modified to improve care and outcomes for these patients.

-Eric Norrie is Refugee Health YYC's Senior Research Associate.
-He focuses on data analysis, academic writing, and mentoring RHYYC research associates, assistants, and students.
+Eric Norrie is MH2C's Senior Research Associate.
+He focuses on data analysis, academic writing, and mentoring research associates, assistants, and students.
 Eric’s passion for refugee health and health science began during his time at the Mosaic Refugee Health Clinic, where he was employed from 2011 to 2020.
-In 2016, he became a founding member of Refugee Health YYC, contributing to the establishment of its data infrastructure.
-His work with RHYYC sparked his pursuit of a master’s degree in Community Health Sciences from the University of Calgary, where he specialized in studying refugee healthcare utilization.
-Eric completed his degree in June 2023 and is currently working to publish the first paper from that analysis.
+In 2016, he became a founding member of MH2C (formerly Refugee Health YYC), contributing to the establishment of its data infrastructure.
+His work with MH2C sparked his pursuit of a master’s degree in Community Health Sciences from the University of Calgary, where he specialized in studying refugee healthcare utilization.

-Nesma is Refugee Health YYC's Program & Policy Coordinator.
+Nesma is MH2C's Senior Program Manager.
 She holds a Master of Arts in Conflict, Security and Development from King’s College London.
-Prior to joining the Team, Nesma was a Project Officer at the United Nations Office on Drugs and Crime, where she implemented a project that sought to prevent and combat human trafficking and migrant smuggling in the Middle East and North Africa.
-Her focus on the vulnerability of asylum seekers, refugees and irregular migrants falling victim to crimes of human trafficking sparked her interest in safeguarding and improving the welfare of refugees and newcomers in Canada.
+Prior to joining the Team, Nesma was a Project Officer at the United Nations Office on Drugs and Crime, where she managed a project that aimed to prevent and combat human trafficking and migrant smuggling in the Middle East and North Africa.
+Her focus on the vulnerability of asylum seekers, refugees and irregular migrants falling victim to crimes of human trafficking sparked her commitment to protecting and assisting migrants in Canada.

 His scholarly work has been published in prestigious journals such as The Lancet.
 He is also a certified Project Management Professional (PMP®) and holds multiple certificates from Wayne State University, the University of Geneva, McGill University, and the LinkedIn Learning Academy.
 During his tenure as a Research Assistant at the Research Institute of the McGill University Health Center, he focused particularly on tuberculosis research, further enriching his expertise in infectious disease. research.